Vinod Bhatia

-Air Marshal Vinod K. Bhatia (born 1942), PVSM, AVSM, VrC and Bar is a retired Indian Air Force officer.
+Air Marshal Vinod K. Bhatia (born 1942), PVSM, AVSM, VrC and Bar is a retired Indian Air Force (IAF) officer.
 He is also known by his nickname 'Jimmy'.
-He was awarded the Vir Chakra during both the 1965 and 1971 wars, and thus became one of only five Indian Air Force officers to have ever received this honor.
+He was awarded the Vir Chakra during both the 1965 and 1971wars, and thus became one of only five IAF officers to ever receive this honor.

 Bhatia was born in 1942 to a police officer in Mardan, now located in Pakistan.
 All three of his brothers and his mother died during the Partition of India; he and his father then settled in the Indian state of Rajasthan.
-He was commissioned into the Indian Air Force in 1962 after graduating from the National Defence Academy.
+He was commissioned into the IAF in 1962 after graduating from the National Defence Academy.
 In 1963, Bhatia along with other Indian Air Force officers trained with the United States Air Force.
 He received the Top Gun medal during this training period.
 Bhatia executed strategic bombing and reconnaissance missions during the 1965 and 1971 wars, for which he received the two Vir Chakras.

 From 1974 to 1976, Bhatia was stationed in Kut to train Iraqi Air Force pilots on flying the Sukhoi Su-7.
 After graduating from the Defence Services Staff College, Bhatia commanded No. 220 Squadron while it was inducting the Mikoyan-Gurevich MiG-23.
 He also commanded Leh Airbase after Operation Meghdoot, and Srinagar Airbase during the violent Kashmir insurgency.
 Bhatia then served as the commander of three air commands from 1997 to 2002; namely the Central Air Command, South Western Air Command and Western Air Command.
 In 2002, an Antonov An-32 piloted by Bhatia almost crashed after it briefly crossed the international border into Pakistan and was hit by a Stinger missile.
 He retired the same year, having accumulated almost 5,000 flying hours on 16 different aircraft platforms.

 Early life and education

-Vinod Bhatia was born on 5 October 1942 in Mardan, a city in the North-West Frontier Province of the British Raj.
+Vinod Bhatia was born on 5 October 1942 in Mardan, a city in the North-West Frontier Province of British India.
 He had three elder sisters and three younger brothers.
-His father, Ram Chander Bhatia, was a police officer in Peshawar.
+His father Ram Chander Bhatia was a police officer in Peshawar.
 The Partition of India in 1947 was traumatic for the family; Bhatia’s mother and all three of his brothers died during the migration to India.
 His father was incorporated into the Indian Police Service in the state of Rajasthan.
 Bhatia passed his Matriculation exams at the University of Rajasthan when he was 13.5 years old.
-After studying for one year at the Maharaja College, Jaipur; Bhatia joined the National Defence Academy when he was 15 years old.
+After studying for one year at the Maharaja College, Jaipur; Bhatia joined the National Defence Academy when he was 15.